Welcome to Explicit Ideas! A place, where ignited minds come to get healthy, wealthy, and wise!

 Is anyone aware of the financial resources expended during each election?

-Most of the voters enter the polling booth feeling clueless, owing to the lack of essential information regarding the standing candidates, like their agenda, promises made, educational qualifications, criminal records, property held, etc.
+Most voters enter the polling booth feeling clueless, owing to the lack of essential information regarding the standing candidates, like their schedule, promises made, educational qualifications, criminal records, property held, etc.

 Like sheep, we borrow political opinions from our screaming TV sets, depending on media houses bribed heavily by the contesting parties.